Jake Newton (footballer)

-Jake Alexander Newton (born 9 June 1984) is a Guyanese footballer who plays as a right back for Folland Sports and the Guyana national team.
+Jake Alexander Newton (born 9 June 1984) is a Guyanese footballer who plays as a right back for Folland Sports.

 Early and personal life

 Born in Hammersmith, London, England, Newton is the younger brother of fellow footballer Howard Newton.

 Career

 Club career

 After spending five years with the Hampton & Richmond Borough youth team, Newton began his senior career in 2003 with Staines Town, and has also played for Chalfont St Peter, Bashley and Havant & Waterlooville.
 On 17 May 2018, Newton joined Wessex League side Hamble Club.

 International career

 Newton made his international debut for Guyana on 22 February 2008 in a friendly game against Cuba.
-To date, Newton has appeared in eleven international games for Guyana, although he has yet to feature in any World Cup Qualifying matches.
+He retired from international football in 2018 after a 2–2 draw against Barbados during 2019–20 CONCACAF Nations League qualifying.

+He made 29 appearances for Guyana, with four coming in non-FIFA international matches.